loynin/05-Vehicle-Detection/writeup_template.md

-One up one a time, when I was watching Jamebon movie, I saw a car drive itself to save Jamebon.
-It was amazed me to wonder is it really there is a car that is really smart like that?
-Now, I am learning to build this car and I am exited about this opportunity and thrilt to use this knowledge to build my own smart car which is better than Jambon's car.
+One upon a time, when I was watching James Bond movie, I saw a car that can drive by itself to save James Bond.
+It was amazed me to wonder if it is really there is a car that can drive by itself?
+Now, I am in reality.
+I am learning to build this car and I am exited about this opportunity and thrill to use this knowledge to build my own self-driving car, which is better than James Bond’s car.

-In this project, I will develop a software that a self-driving car can detect object sourounding it so it better understand the world around it.
+In this project, I will develop software that a self-driving car can detect object surrounding it so it can understand the world around it.
 Here, let begin...

 **Vehicle Detection Project**